Company registration number 556012-8240

 The Company's financial year shall cover the period January 1 – December 31.

-The Company's shares shall be registered in a VPC register pursuant to the Financial Instruments Accounts Act (1998:1479).
+The Company's shares shall be registered in a record register pursuant to the Swedish Central Securities Depository and Financial Instruments Accounts Act (1998:1479).